lightwordz/INX_Employee_Performance/README.md

 * Label Encoding the ordinal columns.
 * Calculate correlation coeffecient to find out the relationship between variables and then select the important features for analysis.
 * Standardizing the data and splitting it into test and train.
-* Training the data using algorithms like Logistic Regression, Support Vector Machine, Decision Tree, Random Forest, Naive Bayes, K-Nearest Neighbor, XGBoost Classifier and Artificial Neural Network and checking the accuracy to find out which algorithm is the best.
+* Training the data using algorithms like Logistic Regression, Support Vector Machine, Decision Tree, Random Forest, K-Nearest Neighbor, Gradient Boosting Classifier and Artificial Neural Network and checking the accuracy to find out which algorithm is the best.
 * Exporting the model with highest accuracy.

 ---

 ## Results

-* Random Forest with GridSearchCV gives **93% accuracy**.
-The features that are positively correlated are Environment Satisfaction, Last Salary Hike Percent & Worklife Balance.
+* Random Forest with GridSearchCV gives **96.82%% accuracy**.
+The features that positively correlated are Environment Satisfaction, Last Salary Hike Percent & Worklife Balance.
 This means that if these factors increases, Performance Rating will increase.
 On the other hand, the features that are negatively correlated are **Years Since Last Promotion, Experience Years at this Company, Experience years in Current Role & Years with Current Manager.
 This means that if these factors increases, Performance Rating will go down.

 * The top 3 features effecting employee performances are:

 1. Employee Environment Satisfaction (**39.5%**)
 2. Employee Last Salary Hike Percent (**33.3%**)
-3. Years since last promotion (**16.7%**)
+3. Work Life Balance (**12%**)

 ---

 ## Analysis and Insights

-* It was observed that the maximum accuracy was obtained when we used **Random Forest with GridSearchCV** which was **93%**. **XGBoost Classifier** also yielded an accuracy of **92.8%**.
+* It was observed that the maximum accuracy was obtained when we used **Random Forest with GridSearchCV** which was **96.82%**.

 * The important features that are positively correlated are **Environment Satisfaction, Last Salary Hike Percent & Worklife Balance**.
 This means that if these factors increases, Performance Rating will increase.
 On the other hand, the features that are negatively correlated are **Years Since Last Promotion, Experience Years at this Company, Experience years in current role & Years with Current Manager**.
 This means that if these factors increases, Performance Rating will go down.